What Monosemantic Features Look Like

 Anthropic, 2023.

-More fundamentally, automated interpretability provides a tool for scaling evaluation, not a substitute for careful manual analysis on important features.
-The pipeline can tell you that most features have coherent descriptions, but it cannot tell you whether those features are causally meaningful -- whether they correspond to computations the model actually performs rather than statistical patterns in the activations.
+More fundamentally, automated interpretability scales one kind of evaluation; it does not replace careful analysis of important features.
+The pipeline can test whether many latents admit descriptions that predict their activation patterns.
+It cannot by itself tell us whether those latents are causally meaningful or whether they correspond to computations the model uses rather than statistical patterns in its activations.

 From Features to Function